Details from event's RunSignUp.com listing:

 All runners must keep their burros under control.
 Any burro that interferes with another runner or burro may be disqualified.
 The runner is 100% responsible for the safe handling and welfare of the burro throughout the entire event.

-No intact jacks shall be permitted to race in a BRAY Club Burro Race.
+No intact jacks shall be permitted to race in a BRAY Burro Race.

-It is strongly recommended that all participants carry at least one quart of water, food (an energy bar), and clothing (such as a windbreaker).
+It is strongly recommended that all participants carry at least one quart of water and food such as gels or an energy bar.

 Jack chains may be used only if used with a pressure-release technique.
-(A jack chain is a chain or strap which is used to apply pressure over the muzzle or under the chin) Any racer coming across the finish line with nose and/or chin injuries on the animal resulting from the jack chain will be disqualified.
+(A jack chain is a chain or strap which is used to apply pressure over the muzzle or under the chin) Any racer coming across the finish line with nose, eye, and/or chin injuries on the animal resulting from the jack chain will be disqualified.
 The jack chain is not permitted to be in the mouth of the burro.
+A race director may prohibit the use of a jack chain by a runner if they feel the chain is being misused.

-Veterinary checks: BRAY Club will have a completion of veterinary checks before every race for soundness and general health of the burro and after the race for soundness of the burro.
+Veterinary checks: BRAY will have a completion of veterinary checks before every race for soundness and general health of the burro and after the race for soundness of the burro.
 A burro will be disqualified for unsoundness (before, during, or after the race).
+Please see the Schedule of Events link above for the vet in schedule.

 Team: Contestant and burro starting the race must remain a team throughout the contest.
 No assistants will be allowed to accompany any team.